Sign in

 How Is Traditional Plastic Made?

-• polystyrene (PS) used for packing,
+• Polystyrene (PS) is commonly used for packaging purposes.

 The Manufacturing Process Of Plastic